THINK NOISE : Pub & Bars Reminded To Keep Noise Levels Down

 Councillor Jackie Cracknell, the council’s cabinet portfolio holder for community involvement and performance, said:

-“We are looking to our local licensed trade to work with the authority to ensure that any events, customers in beer gardens or external areas late at night are managed effectively to ensure there is no detrimental impact on local residents.”
+“We are looking to our local licensed trade to work with the authority to ensure that any music events, customers in beer gardens or external areas late at night are managed effectively to ensure there is no detrimental impact on local residents.”

 “We want those managing or visiting local pubs and bars to have a great night out, but also to respect the needs of residents in the local area, many of whom have young children sleeping or have to wake early to go to work the next day.”